 In keeping with our commitment to emerging fields including global history and post-colonial studies, Global Cultures seeks to give students a truly global outlook on the humanities.
 For us the “global” does not name only a particular geographical scale; nor is it a synonym for “world-wide” or a way of referring to the present as opposed to the past.
 More radically, the «global» names a process of “displacement” and “disorientation,” an alternative to both the Eurocentrism and the “methodological nationalism” still dominant in the humanities and social sciences.
 Global Cultures therefore offers a truly interdisciplinary dialogue among three main research fields: history, anthropology, and critical theory.
 During their first year students acquire the fundamental methodological tools of all three fields, and the capacity to critically analyze the current dynamics of the global age.
 After this formative year, students build individual curricula according to their main interests along three main research lines: history (from ancient to contemporary), non-Western cultural traditions, and political and social thought.

 The international character of the program is also assured by its strong emphasis on new tools and methods of teaching, which make faculty research more directly available to students in the form of seminars, labs, guided individual research, etc., with a special attention for the new opportunities offered by the increasing digitalization of humanities.
-The M.A. in Global Cultures is designed for students seeking a career with an international dimension.
-The degree’s interdisciplinary focus is particularly adapted for people seeking for careers in international organizations, NGOs, industries and company with a vocation for export, media and communications, museums and cultural institutions.
+The Master Degree in Global Cultures is designed for students seeking a career with an international dimension.
+Its interdisciplinary focus is particularly adapted for people seeking for careers in international organizations, NGOs, industries and company with a vocation for export, media and communications, museums and cultural institutions.
 It will also prepare for further studies at PhD level and academic or professional careers in leading universities or other research-oriented organization in public and private sectors.